Follow these five tips for a stronger prayer life.

 How often should we pray?
 1 Thessalonians 5:17 exhorts us to “pray continually” and Isaiah 55:6 says to “seek the Lord while He may be found; call on Him when He is near.”

 The early Christians devoted themselves constantly to prayer (Acts 1:14).
 Paul spoke often of prayer in his epistles.
 King David constantly cried out to God in supplication in the Psalms.

 Prayer strengthens our communion with God.
 Our feeling of closeness to Him increases when we bring our praises and requests to Him.
 It isn’t that we rely solely on our feelings, but I have found it true that my heart attitude and thoughts change when I’ve committed to (and followed through with) a consistent prayer time.

-- Have a specific devotional time each day, for yourself and as a family.
+2) Have a specific devotional time each day, for yourself and as a family.
 Make a prayer box to encourage different “types” of prayer: adoration, confession, thanksgiving and supplication (ACTS).
 Learn more about the ACTS prayer method in this post.